 2020-2021․ U.S. Embassy in Armenia

-In September 2020, Public Journalism Club launched a project entitled “Acting for Safer Online Environment: information literacy intervention for preschools”.
+In September 2020, the Public Journalism Club initiated the project “Acting for Safer Online Environment: Information Literacy Intervention for Preschools.”

-The purpose of the project is to promote media and information literacy in Armenia in preschool education and advocate for the integration of these concepts in the national educational strategy and curricula through a series of actions aimed at inspiring, educating, training and motivating key stakeholders.
+The primary goal of the project was to foster media and information literacy in Armenian preschool education and push for the integration of these vital concepts into the national educational strategy and curricula.
+To achieve this, the project implemented a series of actions aimed at inspiring, educating, training, and motivating key stakeholders.

-The project will focus on the early childhood and preschool educational programs and will support teachers and parents in the development of their skills to enable them to address the tough challenges of misinformation and disinformation.
+Specifically, the focus was on early childhood and preschool educational programs, providing support to teachers and parents in developing the necessary skills to tackle the challenging issues of misinformation and disinformation.

 2020-2021.
 Open Society Foundations-Armenia

-Since April 2020, Public Journalism Club has launched “Covid-19.
+In April 2020, the Public Journalism Club took swift action with the “Covid-19.
 Rapid Response” project.
-During the COVID-19 epidemic in Armenia, the Public Journalism Club applies diverse remote tools and formats for organizing the events and addressing the urgent needs during COVID-19 crisis through:
+In response to the COVID-19 epidemic in Armenia, the Public Journalism Club utilized a diverse range of remote tools and formats to address urgent needs during the crisis.
+These initiatives included:

-a) series of podcast articles and interviews for awareness-raising of the population;
+a) Conducting a series of podcast articles and interviews to raise awareness among the population.

-b) preparing and broadcasting 10 videos and radio PSA’s;
+b) Preparing and broadcasting 10 videos and radio Public Service Announcements (PSAs).

-c) creating a documentation platform of facts during the state of emergency and follow up situation;
+c) Establishing a documentation platform to compile factual information during the state of emergency and its aftermath.

-d) developing Telegram/Messenger Alert Channel linked to state official information;
+d) Developing a Telegram/Messenger Alert Channel linked to official state information.

 2020-2021.
 Open Society Foundations-Armenia

-Open Society Foundations-Armenia supports Media Center program for the period April 1, 2020, to January 31, 2021, for the following purposes: to support the Media Center open dialogue platform for civil society which will enable opinion exchange, critical debates and policy discourse among experts, politicians, students, and other actors.
+Open Society Foundations-Armenia provided support to the Media Center program from April 1, 2020, to January 31, 2021, with the following objectives: to uphold the Media Center as an open dialogue platform for civil society, fostering exchanges of opinions, critical debates, and policy discussions among experts, politicians, students, and other stakeholders.

-The thematic focus will specifically cover the evolving coronavirus crisis and post-crisis recovery of the rights and freedoms limitations, the constitutional, justice and anti-corruption reforms, human rights in closed institutions and in the army, anti-corruption policies, transparency and accountability, domestic violence, gender equality and anti-discrimination, hate speech and tolerance, education, public health, and socio-economic problems.
+The thematic focus centered around the evolving coronavirus crisis and the post-crisis recovery, examining issues such as limitations on rights and freedoms, constitutional and justice reforms, anti-corruption policies, human rights in closed institutions and the army, transparency and accountability, domestic violence, gender equality and anti-discrimination, hate speech, tolerance, education, public health, and socio-economic challenges.

 2019-2021.
 European Union

-The Programme aims to empower and engage civil societies of Turkey and Armenia to contribute to the enhanced regional peace and stability, democratic pluralism, and social inclusion across and within their societies.
+The main objective of this program was to empower and actively involve the civil societies of Turkey and Armenia in fostering enhanced regional peace and stability, promoting democratic pluralism, and encouraging social inclusion both within and across their respective societies.

-The project aims to establish a network of media representatives, journalists, and civil society members from Armenia and Azerbaijan, that will develop capacities on fact-checking, will go through regional workshops and establish professional ties with each other.
-In addition, a unique case study on fake news examples in the Arm-Az context will be produced that will serve as an exercise tool for media trainers.
+The primary goal of this project was to create a network of media representatives, journalists, and civil society members from Armenia and Azerbaijan.
+This network focused on enhancing fact-checking skills through participation in regional workshops and fostering professional connections among its members.
+Additionally, the project produced a distinctive case study, showcasing examples of fake news in the Arm-Az context.
+This case study served as a valuable training tool for media trainers.

 2019-2020.
 U.S. Embassy in Armenia

-The proposed Project is implemented by the coalition of the Freedom of Information Center (FOICA) and Public Journalism Club (PJC).
+The proposed project was a joint effort by the coalition of the Freedom of Information Center (FOICA) and the Public Journalism Club (PJC).

-The primary goal of the “Access to Information: New Challenges, New Solutions” Project is to foster access to information and proactive transparency in the new government, as well as to empower the youth with the practical knowledge and skills for playing a key role in government watchdog and oversight.
+The main objective of the “Access to Information: New Challenges, New Solutions” project was to promote access to information and proactive transparency within the new government.
+Additionally, it aimed to empower the youth with practical knowledge and skills, enabling them to take on crucial roles in government watchdog and oversight activities.

 2018 -2019.
 European Union

-The “Unheard Voices” project was part of the International Alert’s work on the Nagorno-Karabakh conflict.
+The “Unheard Voices” project was an integral part of International Alert‘s efforts concerning the Nagorno-Karabakh conflict.

-The project was funded by the European Union as part of the European Partnership for a Peaceful Settlement of the Nagorno-Karabakh Conflict (EPNK) initiative.
+Funding for the project was provided by the European Union through the European Partnership for a Peaceful Settlement of the Nagorno-Karabakh Conflict (EPNK) initiative.

 2018-2019.
 Black Sea Trust

-The Public Journalism Club has implemented the “Fact-Checking Platform” project.
+The Public Journalism Club successfully executed the “Fact-Checking Platform” project.

-The aim of the project was to promote the culture of fact-checking in the Armenian media, to create and disseminate accurate, impartial, and balanced information, as well as to develop journalists’ skills in disseminating misinformation, reducing public misunderstandings and raising public awareness.
+The main objective of this project was to foster a culture of fact-checking within the Armenian media.
+It sought to create and disseminate accurate, impartial, and balanced information, while also enhancing journalists’ abilities to combat misinformation, reduce public misconceptions, and increase overall awareness among the public.

 2017 -2019.
 European Union +5 % Open Society Foundations (OSF) – Armenia

-“A Public Glimpse into a Closed World: Enhancing Public Information on and Awareness on Human Rights Situation in Penitentiaries and Psychiatric Residential Institutions in Armenia” project is implemented through the financial support of the European Union (EU) and co-funded by Open Society Foundations (OSF) – Armenia by “Public Journalism Club” (PJC) NGO and “Investigative Journalists” NGO.
-The project started in December 2017 and will last 24 months.
+The project titled “A Public Glimpse into a Closed World: Enhancing Public Information on and Awareness of the Human Rights Situation in Penitentiaries and Psychiatric Residential Institutions in Armenia” was implemented with financial support from the European Union (EU) and co-funded by Open Society Foundations-Armenia, in collaboration with the “Public Journalism Club” (PJC) NGO and “Investigative Journalists” NGO.
+The project commenced in December 2017 and was scheduled to run for 24 months.

-The overall objective of the project is to improve the human rights situation in closed institutions by increasing public awareness and debate on relevant issues and possible solutions.
+The main objective of this project was to enhance the human rights situation in closed institutions by raising public awareness and encouraging discussions on relevant issues and potential solutions.

 2017-2020.
 Open Society Foundations-Armenia

-With the support of Open Society Foundations-Armenia, the Public Journalism Club is implementing the Media Center project.
+Thanks to the generous support of Open Society Foundations-Armenia, the Public Journalism Club successfully implemented the Media Center project.

 2016 -2017.
 European Union

-Support to the Armenia-Turkey Normalisation Process: Stage Two (ATNP2) is a program implemented by a Consortium of eight civil society organizations from Armenia and Turkey with the financial assistance of the European Union under the Instrument contributing to Stability and Peace.
-ATNP2 builds upon the achievements of ATNP1 implemented between 2014-2015.
+Support to the Armenia-Turkey Normalisation Process: Stage Two (ATNP2) was a program led by a consortium of eight civil society organizations from Armenia and Turkey, generously funded by the European Union through the Instrument contributing to Stability and Peace.
+Building upon the achievements of ATNP1 implemented between 2014-2015, ATNP2 had a comprehensive goal.

-The overall objective of the program is to empower and engage civil societies of Turkey and Armenia to contribute to the enhanced regional peace and stability, democratic pluralism, and social inclusion across and within their societies.
+The main objective of this program was to empower and actively involve civil societies of Turkey and Armenia in fostering enhanced regional peace, stability, democratic pluralism, and social inclusion across their respective societies.

 2015 Open Society Foundations-Armenia organization

-With the support of «Open Society Foundations-Armenia» the Public Journalism Club is producing a documentary film that will present the events of June 23 (2015).
-The film tells about the actions of the policemen to liberate demonstrators fighting against the rise in electricity prices on Baghramyan Avenue and the developments of that day.
-The film is based on archives with demonstrators, human rights activists, and archive materials.
+With the support of “Open Society Foundations-Armenia,” the Public Journalism Club produced a compelling documentary film that chronicles the events of June 23, 2015.
+The film provides an in-depth look at the heroic actions of the policemen who worked to liberate demonstrators protesting against the increase in electricity prices on Baghramyan Avenue, Yerevan, Armenia, capturing the significant developments of that day.
+The documentary draws from valuable archives, featuring testimonies from demonstrators, human rights activists, and other archive materials, to deliver a powerful and authentic narrative.

-Within the framework of a small grant from the US Embassy Democracy Commission in Armenia he Public Journalism Club launches the «Youth Initiate and Report» program։
+With the support of a small grant from the US Embassy Democracy Commission in Armenia, the Public Journalism Club launched the “Youth Initiate and Report” program.

 2015 – 2016: Open Society Foundations-Armenia and the British Embassy in Yerevan

-With the support of Open Society Foundations-Armenia and the British Embassy in Yerevan the Public Journalism Club is implementing a new phase of the «Media Center» project:
+Thanks to the kind support of Open Society Foundations-Armenia and the British Embassy in Yerevan, the Public Journalism Club embarked on an exciting new phase of the “Media Center” project.

 2014-2015 European Union

-«Support to the Armenia-Turkey Settlement Process» is implemented by a consortium of eight non-governmental organizations from Armenia and Turkey.
-The project is implemented with the financial support of the European Union within the framework of the Stability Tool.
+The “Support to the Armenia-Turkey Settlement Process” was a collaborative effort led by a consortium of eight non-governmental organizations from Armenia and Turkey.
+This project was made possible with the financial support of the European Union through the Stability Tool program.

-The goal of the project is to support civil society efforts to normalize Armenia-Turkey relations and open borders, develop human relations, expand economic and business ties, implement cultural and educational programs, and provide balanced information.
+The primary goal of the project was to strengthen civil society’s efforts in normalizing Armenia-Turkey relations and fostering open borders.
+It aimed to promote human relations, enhance economic and business ties, facilitate cultural and educational programs, and provide balanced information.

 2013 – 2014 Open Society Foundations-Armenia and the British Embassy in Yerevan

-With the support of Open Society Foundations-Armenia and the British Embassy in Yerevan, the Public Journalism Club is implementing the Media Center project.
+Thanks to the support from Open Society Foundations-Armenia and the British Embassy in Yerevan, the Public Journalism Club implemented the Media Center project.

 2013 Open Society Foundations-Armenia organization

-In April-May 2013, through a grant from the Open Society Foundations-Armenia, the Public Journalism Club promoted civic journalism through the My News phone app within election coverage within the framework of the “New Technologies for New Media and Public Journalism” program.
-My News Phone app has created sections entitled “Local Elections 2013” and “Problems for People with Disabilities”.
-A two-day training was also held to introduce the creation of infographics.
+In April-May 2013, with the generous grant from Open Society Foundations-Armenia, the Public Journalism Club spearheaded civic journalism promotion using the My News phone app during the election coverage under the “New Technologies for New Media and Public Journalism” program.
+The My News Phone app featured dedicated sections for “Local Elections 2013” and “Problems for People with Disabilities.”
+Additionally, a two-day training session was conducted to introduce the creation of infographics.

 2012-2013.
 US Embassy Democracy Commission Small Grants Program

-The US Embassy Democracy Commission Small Grants Program has implemented “Public Journalism.
-Empowering Public Correspondents ”project aimed at fostering the culture of public correspondence in Armenia, expanding and developing the knowledge of active members of the public on public journalism and social media.
+The US Embassy Democracy Commission Small Grants Program has successfully implemented the “Public Journalism: Empowering Public Correspondents” project in Armenia.
+The primary goal of this initiative was to foster a culture of public correspondence, empower active members of the public with knowledge about public journalism and social media, and facilitate their expansion and development in Armenia.

 2012-2013.
 Open Society Foundations-Armenia organization

-In March-May 2012, the LCA implemented a «Mobile Technologies for Informed Elections» project, funded by Counterpart International Inc through a grant provided by the Armenian Mission.
-It was co-financed by Public Journalism Club 2011-2012, “Public Journalism.
-Transforming the News Consumption Process into an Active Participation in Armenia Project.
+From March to May 2012, the LCA carried out the “Mobile Technologies for Informed Elections” project, generously funded by Counterpart International Inc. through a grant from the Armenian Mission.
+The project was co-financed by the Public Journalism Club’s “Public Journalism: Transforming the News Consumption Process into Active Participation in Armenia Project” from 2011-2012.

 2011-2012.
 Embassy of Norway in Moscow

-Counterpart International Inc. The Grant Hackathon [YAN] Yerevan 2011 Competition was organized through a grant from the Armenian Mission.
+Counterpart International Inc. organized the Hackathon [YAN] Yerevan 2011 Competition with the support of a grant from the Armenian Mission.